 Whether you’re just starting your business or changing from another accounting system, you’re likely to have opening balances.
 You should produce your final trial balance from this system to use when entering opening balances.
 Or, if your accountant previously processed your accounts for you, they need to give you a full trial balance.

 You must enter your accounts start date before you can enter your opening balances.
 This is the first day you intend to start recording transactions.
 For example, if you stopped using your previous system on September 30, enter October 1 for that date.

 Review the Trial Balance report

-Want to customise your invoice?
+Want to customize your invoice?

-You can personalise your invoices and quotes you send your customers by choosing from a variety of templates and adding logos.
+You can personalize your invoices and quotes you send your customers by choosing from a variety of templates and adding logos.
 You can also enter any terms and conditions you want to appear and enter your default invoice numbering and quote options.

 Do you sell products, or services?